jnidzwetzki/mysql-ha-cloud/README.md

 ## Are NoSQL Databases a Solution?

 NoSQL databases are mostly cloud-native applications; however, they leak of the support of a full flagged relational database.
 Features such as transactions, complex data models, or consistency are omitted to make these systems horizontal scalable and fault-tolerant.
 However, simple tasks that can easily be implemented by using a relational database (e.g., an increasing counter, secondary indexes, isolation of uncommitted data, or joins) can be hard to implement.
 Therefore, relational databases are still used by moderns applications.

-## Features

-* ✅ Automatic backups on S3 Buckets using Xtrabackup and MinIO
-* ✅ Automatic MySQL provisioning
-* ✅ Automatic fail-over and leader election
-* ✅ Transparent connection routing for read-/write-splits using ProxySQL
-* ✅ Hoizontal scalable
-* ✅ Compatible with Kubernetes and Docker Swarm

 ## Deployment and Usage Examples
 * Deploymnet using [Docker Swarm](docs/deployment-docker-swarm.md)